Adding Additional Rewrite Rules to Joomla .htaccess

 1. Adding New Rules

-Your .htaccess will contain a chunk of rules to block out some common exploits that is clearly shown with a opening and closing comment and directly after that block, again commented, are the core SEF rules.
+Your .htaccess will contain a chunk of rules to block out some common exploits that are clearly shown with an opening and closing comment and directly after that block, again commented, are the core SEF rules.

 You want to add your new rules before the core SEF rules and the resulting htaccess may look something like this: